pagkly/Zed/Investopedia3/Ultra-High-Net-Worth Individual (UHNWI).md

 Many of the world's super-rich citizens are self-made individuals.
 This is evident in _Forbes_' annually curated list of the world's richest people.
 On its World's Real-Time Billionaires List for 2021, the magazine ranks the daily worth on its wealth-tracking platform.
 According to the website, "The value of individuals’ public holdings are updated every 5 minutes when respective stock markets are open (there will be a 15-minute delay for stock prices)."3

-On _Forbes_' ever-changing list, [Elon Musk](https://www.investopedia.com/articles/personal-finance/082515/elon-musk-success-story-net-worth-education-top-quotes.asp) and Amazon.com CEO [Jeff Bezos](https://www.investopedia.com/investing/how-jeff-bezos-got-be-worlds-richest-man/) keep swapping number one and number two spots, as of Jan.
+On _Forbes_' ever-changing list, [[Elon Musk]](https://www.investopedia.com/articles/personal-finance/082515/elon-musk-success-story-net-worth-education-top-quotes.asp) and Amazon.com CEO [[Jeff Bezos]](https://www.investopedia.com/investing/how-jeff-bezos-got-be-worlds-richest-man/) keep swapping number one and number two spots, as of Jan.
 13, 2021.
-Others in the top 10 are Bill Gates, [Bernard Arnault](https://www.investopedia.com/terms/b/bernard-arnault.asp), [Mark Zuckerberg](https://www.investopedia.com/terms/m/mark-zuckerberg.asp).4 Musk, Bezos, and Gates all founded their own companies, and continue to take an active role in managing their immense wealth.
+Others in the top 10 are Bill Gates, [[Bernard Arnault]](https://www.investopedia.com/terms/b/bernard-arnault.asp), [[Mark Zuckerberg]](https://www.investopedia.com/terms/m/mark-zuckerberg.asp).4 Musk, Bezos, and Gates all founded their own companies, and continue to take an active role in managing their immense wealth.

 Others near the top of the world's UHNWI population include several children and in-laws of Sam Walton, the late founder of Wal-Mart.5